-Mumbai: Lata Mageshkar is jubilant about Sachin Tendulkar scoring his 100th international ton but is unhappy about suggestions that he retire from the game.
+Mumbai: Lata Mageshkar is jubilant about Sachin Tendulkar scoring his 100th Test ton but is unhappy about suggestions that he retire from the game.

-"Why do we this to the best of our artistes and sportspersons," Lata asked angrily.
+"Why do we do this to the best of our artistes and sportspersons," Lata asked angrily.

 "Why do we place so much performance anxiety on them?
 People think it`s been smooth-sailing all the way for me.
 But I`ve gone through a rough patch in my career.
 There was a time when I was ready to quit.
 I fought back.
 And so did Sachin," said added.